jarekdrabek/travix_test/README.md

     ```
 Disclaimer:
    * ToughJet Supplier Response doesn't have Time of the flight.
 I assumed simpliest - the time is the moon of the day.
-   * Since I was running out of time, I didn't write all unit tests I had in mind.
+   * It took me several hours more than 2-3 to complete the task.
+Even though I didn't write all unit tests I had in mind.
-    It would be the same as for CrazyJet supplier.